nus-cs2103-AY2122S1/tp/docs/UserGuide.md

     ![](images/addProgress.png)

-   You can then key in the `list -a` into the Command Box and hit ENTER to return back to your original view.
+   You can then key in the `list -a` into the Command Box and hit ENTER to if you wish to revert back to your original view.

-   > :bulb: For more information on changing the viewing modes in TutorAid, you can refer to the detailed documentation for [List](#listing-all-students-and-lessons-list) commands.

 Now, the next time you open TutorAid, you will be able to see Alex's latest progress note at a glance!